combatdavey

 may 20 okc

-If you've been reading this blog for a bit you'll know I occasionally bring up Threads, Meta's attempt to compete with Twitter after Twitter started sucking hard by, essentially, trying to build a version of Twitter with a side dish of a version of Reddit.
+If you've been reading this blog for a bit you'll know I occasionally bring up Threads, Meta's attempt to compete with Twitter after Twitter started sucking hard by, essentially, building (a version of) Twitter with a heaping tablespoon of (a version of) Reddit.

-For what it's worth, Threads offers a pretty decent posting experience.
-The communities (i.e. NBA Threads, WNBA Threads, Blue Jays Threads, etc) are generally good (even though the sports ones are way, way too stuffed with casuals) and, from what I can tell, the community at large bends towards normal people who seem to all understand that this one can't get wrecked like the last one.
+For what it's worth, Threads offers a pretty decent posting and reading experience.
+The communities (mine include NBA Threads, WNBA Threads, and Blue Jays Threads) are generally good (even though the sports ones are stuffed with casuals) and overall the community at large is generally comprised of normal people.
+And most of those normal people seem to understand that this one can't get wrecked like the last one.

-This said, I do not really participate in the broader culture of Threads because I really only use Threads it to exclaim things while watching basketball games.
+This said, I do not really participate in the broader culture of Threads because I really only have time and energy to use it to exclaim things while watching basketball games.
 What kinds of things?
 See here, here, here, here, and here.

-All of this said, there are various Threads main characters and various Threads dramas, and the main one going on right now is crazily compelling, but not necessarily the best reasons.
+As you may have guessed, there are various Threads main characters and various Threads dramas (and villain origin stories, and public floggings of noxious people).
+The main Threads drama going on right now is very interesting and crazily compelling, but not necessarily for the best reasons.

-The TL;DR: A writer who seems like a nice and kind person met a guy, and that guy became her boyfriend, and the relationship got serious, and, along the way, she wrote a lot about their relationship on Threads.
+TL;DR: A writer, KWB, who seems like a nice and kind person met a guy while abroad, and that guy became her boyfriend, and their relationship got serious, and she posted a lot about their relationship on Threads.
 Recently, the relationship ended.
 As I understand it, he cheated.

-But, like, there are full-on reaction posts and videos, both positive and negative.
-Mostly negative.
-And then there are the reactions to the negative things.
-And side conversations about feminism, about privacy, about bitterness, about loneliness, about the price of social media fame, and so on.
-And then there were the reactions to the side conversations, and so on.
+To be clear, we're talking little opinions and full-on reaction posts (and videos) both positive and negative in nature.
+And then there are the reactions to the negative reactions (and videos).
+Then there are tangents and side conversations about things like feminism, privacy, bitterness, loneliness, the price of social media fame, and so on.
+And then there were the tangents and reactions to the side conversations.
+And so on, and so on, and so on.

-Anyway I'm telling you this because it's been really, really interesting to watch.
-It's also a kinda sorta microcosm of the various universes we build and destroy every day in both our offline and online lives.
+It's been really, really interesting to watch.
+KWB's experience —— both as a main character (and to be clear, she's a great character and, again, seems like a really nice and kind person) and as a woman who has been hurt and is grieving in a public way —— is an interesting example and microcosm of the various universes we build and destroy every day in both our offline and online lives.
 We are all gods in our own small ways.

 🌲 gonna